qaisarrafique107-cell/structura-vscode/README.md

 > "Cross-file refactoring has never been this easy.
 Structura saves me hours every week."

 > "The auto-import feature alone is worth installing.
 Brilliant extension!"

+> "v3.0's workspace insights are game-changing!
+Found so many duplicates I didn't know about."

 ---